 - All science prerequisites are completed prior to application

-- All Larner application requirements are met and the AMCAS application is submitted BY August 15th, preferably by the end of July
+- All LCOM application requirements are met and the AMCAS application is submitted by August 15th (preferably by the end of July)

-- Student’s MCAT result is ≥ 80th percentile (~509, though subject to change annually based on input from Larner Admissions Committee)
+- Student’s MCAT result is ≥ 80th percentile (~509, though subject to change annually based on input from LCOM Admissions Committee)